 Indoor Air Quality

-On average, people spend 90% of their time indoors but don’t know that indoor air can be 2 to 5 times more polluted than outside air.
-The EPA (Environmental Protection Agency) has indoor air quality ranked as one of the top 5 environmental dangers.
+On average, people spend 90 percent of their time indoors but don’t know that indoor air can be two to five times more polluted than outside air.
+The United States Environmental Protection Agency (USEPA) has indoor air quality ranked as one of the top five environmental dangers.
 It is linked to severe asthma and allergy development in children and to heart problems and lung cancer in children and adults.

 What are some symptoms of poor indoor air quality?